Fire and rescue services

 Private medical facilities are available and well-equipped but expensive.

-If you become seriously ill or injured, you may need to be evacuated to a place with suitable facilities.
-Medical evacuation can be very expensive.
+If you are seriously ill or injured, you may need to be evacuated to a place with appropriate facilities.
+Medical evacuation can be expensive.
+Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.